MathiasPBerger/gboml-docs-test/docs/source/nodes.rst

 Nodes
 -----

 In the hypergraph abstraction of optimization problems underpinning the GBOML language, nodes represent optimization subproblems.
-Hence, each node can itself be viewed as a graph, made-up of zero or several *sub-nodes* linked by *sub-hyperedges*.

-Each node has its own set of parameters.
+Hence, each node has its own set of parameters.
 It is also equipped with a set of variables, which are split into *internal* and *external* (or *coupling*) variables.
 In addition, a set of constraints can be defined for each node, along with a local objective function representing its contribution to a system-wide objective.

-A unique identifier must be assigned to each :math:`\texttt{#NODE}` block, and such a block is further divided into code blocks where parameters, nodes, hyperedges, variables, constraints, and objectives can  be defined.
+A unique identifier must be assigned to each :math:`\texttt{#NODE}` block, and such a block is further divided into code blocks where parameters, variables, constraints, and objectives can  be defined.
-Each of these blocks is introduced by one of the following keywords, namely :math:`\texttt{#PARAMETERS}`, :math:`\texttt{#NODE}`, :math:`\texttt{#HYPEREDGE}`, :math:`\texttt{#VARIABLES}`, :math:`\texttt{#CONSTRAINTS}`, and :math:`\texttt{#OBJECTIVES}`.
+Each of these blocks is introduced by one of the following keywords, namely :math:`\texttt{#PARAMETERS}`, :math:`\texttt{#VARIABLES}`, :math:`\texttt{#CONSTRAINTS}`, and :math:`\texttt{#OBJECTIVES}`.
 A typical :math:`\texttt{#NODE}` block is therefore structured as follows:

 .. code-block:: c